Pokémon 4Ever

 Pokémon 4Ever (Note: Originally released in Japan as Pocket Monsters the Movie: Celebi - A Timeless Encounter (劇場版ポケットモンスター セレビィ 時を越えた, Gekijōban Poketto Monsutā Serebyi Toki o Koeta Deai)) is a 2001 Japanese anime film directed by Kunihiko Yuyama and based on the television series Pokémon.
 The fourth official Pokémon film, it was released in Japan on July 7, 2001.
 The film was directed in Japan by Kunihiko Yuyama and written by Hideki Sonoda.
-It stars the regular television cast of Rica Matsumoto, Ikue Ōtani, Mayumi Iizuka, Yūji Ueda, Megumi Hayashibara and Shin-ichiro Miki.
-The events of the film take place during Pokémon: Johto League Champions.
+It stars Rica Matsumoto, Ikue Ōtani, Mayumi Iizuka, Yūji Ueda, Satomi Kōrogi, Megumi Hayashibara, Shin-ichiro Miki, Inuko Inuyama, Unshō Ishizuka, Shirō Sano, Takashi Fujii, and Anne Suzuki.

 The English adaptation of the film was released on October 11, 2002, in the United States, produced by 4Kids Entertainment and distributed by then-Disney subsidiary Miramax Films, which would take over from Warner Bros. starting with this film.
 The English dub was directed by Jim Malone, and written by Norman J. Grossfeld.
 The English adaptation stars the regular television cast: Veronica Taylor, Eric Stuart, Rachael Lillis and Maddie Blaustein.

 Plot

-In a forest in the Johto region, a young boy Pokémon Trainer named Sammy is warned by a woman named Towa to be wary of the "Voice of the Forest", which is Celebi, a Mythical Pokémon capable of time travel to past, present and future.
+In a forest in the Johto region, a young Pokémon Trainer named Sammy is warned by a woman named Towa to be wary of the "Voice of the Forest", which is Celebi, a Mythical Pokémon capable of time travel.
 Celebi is pursued by a Pokémon Hunter and is injured.
 Sammy protects it from the hunter, but Celebi uses its powers to travel forward in time, taking Sammy with it.
 Forty years later, the elderly hunter is confronted by the Iron Masked Marauder, a cruel and sinister member of Team Rocket, who seeks to enslave Celebi.
 The Marauder possesses Dark Balls, a unique Pokéball that can capture Pokémon already owned by Trainers, turns them evil, and increases their power to the highest level, and demonstrates it by capturing the hunter's Tyranitar, and ordering it to use its Hyper Beam to destroy most of the hunter's possessions.

-Meanwhile, Ash Ketchum, Misty, and Brock arrive in the neighbourhood of Arborville, spotting the legendary Suicune on a riverbank.
+Meanwhile, Ash Ketchum, Misty, and Brock arrive in the neighborhood of Arborville, spotting the legendary Suicune on a riverbank.
 Speaking to Professor Oak, the trio learn he encountered Suicune himself many years ago, but they have to depart before he can explain how.
 The group are taken to the forest by a local named Mr. White, but encounter the elderly Towa and her granddaughter Diana, and are warned of the Voice of the Forest.
-Celebi and Sammy appear from the past, but the former hides, while Sammy comes to term with his time displacement.
+Celebi and Sammy appear from the past, but the former hides, while Sammy comes to terms with his time displacement.
 Ash, Sammy, Misty, and Brock find the wounded Celebi and decide to take him to the Lake of Life, said to have healing waters.